 Turning first to American games that thematize cultural dislocation, The Wolf Among Us is based on Bill Willingham’s Fables comic book series and is a story-based point and click game.
-Known as “fables”, the game’s main characters are drawn from European fairy tales and have been forced to immigrate to America.
+Known as “fables,” the game’s main characters are drawn from European fairy tales and have been forced to immigrate to America.
 They are required to mask their fantastical identities in order to pass as human.
 This is expensive and a black market has developed as a result.
 This economy is linked directly to the fables’ dislocative situation and provides the source of the game’s plot.
 In order to control frontier life, bureaucracy and law take shape.
 Bigby Wolf (a werewolf), the player-character, is tasked with the role of Sherriff and tacitly complicit with the process of “normalization”—certainly an upended role for a werewolf and once-upon-a-time Big Bad Wolf!
 Core then to the plot and overarching mythos is the difficulty of adapting to a new culture and the need to change—not just in terms of daily habits and adjusting to reduced social status but also in terms of embodiment—as a means to fit in and survive at the frontier.
 As we might expect, the usual cues and roles are no longer in place—a kind of social leveling has taken place that means it is much more difficult to ascertain previously extremely clear moral alignments.
-Bluebeard is shorn of the power to represent evil, for example.
+Bluebeard is shorn of the power to represent evil for example.
 Bigby is now able to turn werewolf at will, helping his transformation from false hero to newly minted conventional hero (the reverse of the journey made by Ethan Chandler, the werewolf of Penny Dreadful mentioned at the start of the chapter).

 Apocalyptic scenarios common within games also work with cultural dislocation, where norms and roles are disrupted.
-In The Secret World (2012-present) an elderly woman, Norma Creed, takes on the hero role— holding out against hordes of sea monsters and zombies, as well as acting as helper to new players by providing quests that will improve their standing in the game.
-While in The Last of Us (Naughty Dog, 2013), the heroic status of the player-character is far from a given and whether he has acted heroically or selfishly is very much open to a player’s interpretation.
+In The Secret World (2012-present) an elderly woman, Norma Creed, takes on the hero role, holding out against hordes of sea monsters and zombies, as well as acting as helper to new players by providing quests that will improve their standing in the game.
+In The Last of Us (Naughty Dog, 2013), the heroic status of the player-character is far from a given and whether he has acted heroically or selfishly is very much open to a player’s interpretation.
 Both these characters enact the roles of Gothic anti-heroes.

-A twist on conventional forms of cultural dislocation is present in games made by Japanese game developers that use an American Gothic small-town modality where normality is simply a thin veneer that barely covers over a seething chaos of the unconscionable as in Silent Hill series and Deadly Premonition, a game that puts the player in the shoes of a psychic detective, come from out of town to investigate the ritual murder of girls.
+A twist on conventional forms of cultural dislocation is present in games made by Japanese game developers that use an American Gothic small-town modality where normality is simply a thin veneer that barely covers over a seething chaos of the unconscionable as in the Silent Hill series and Deadly Premonition, a game that puts the player in the shoes of a psychic detective come from out of town to investigate the ritual murder of girls.
 There is therefore a transnational culturally dislocative dimension at work lending an additional layer of weird to Gothic games.
-In the cases of Silent Hill and more specifically Deadly Premonition elements of American series such as Twin Peaks are read and repurposed to strange-making effect through Japanese cultural frameworks.
+In the cases of Silent Hill and more specifically Deadly Premonition, elements of American series such as Twin Peaks (David Lynch, 1990-1991) are read and repurposed to strange-making effect through Japanese cultural frameworks.